Tunica Resorts, Mississippi: Government

 Beginning in 2007, some Robinsonville residents have tried to incorporate their community into a separate town government, rather than exist under the jurisdiction of Tunica County or move toward annexation into the town of Tunica.
 If Robinsonville incorporates, the new town government would be a direct beneficiary of casino tax revenue, enabling construction of municipal government offices.
 Depending on population and revenue growth, fire and police stations, a library and other public infrastructure could be other likely additions.

 Education

 Residents are a part of the Tunica County School District.
 Zoned schools include Robinsonville Elementary School, Tunica Middle School, and Rosa Fort High School.

 Infrastructure

 Fire department

 Robinsonville is protected by the North Tunica County Fire Protection District, a career fire department that was created in 1997.

 Notable people

-Blues musician Robert Johnson spent much of his childhood on a cotton plantation in Robinsonville's Polk Place, and was schooled in the small, one-room wooden S. Peter's Church (long disappeared) in Indian Creek in the 1920s.
+Blues musician Robert Johnson spent much of his childhood on a cotton plantation in Robinsonville's Polk Place.

+In popular culture

+The Hollywood Cafe, a blues club which is Tunica Resorts' oldest business, is prominently mentioned in Marc Cohn's 1991 popular song, "Walking in Memphis".